 Professional Chinese-French Translation Company

 Chinese is a language with the largest number of users, while French is an essential branch of the Indo-European language family.
-Translation from Chinese to French or from French to Chinese becomes increasingly crucial as these two communities' international interactions are getting more frequent.
-Specialized in language processing, our Chinese to French translation service has won us high approval from customers of medical, information and technology, financial, business, legal, manufacturing, and retail industries.
+Translation from Chinese to French or from French to Chinese becomes increasingly crucial as these two communities’ international interactions are getting more frequent.
+Specializing in language processing, our Chinese to French translation service has won us high approval from customers in the medical, information and technology, financial, business, legal, manufacturing, and retail industries.
 With an excellent team of native linguists and project managers, our professional and accurate translation service will offer the document you require.
-Please contact us for a project discussing now.
+Please contact us for a project discussion now.

 Why Choose Us

 Jinyu uses only native translators.
 For Chinese to French translation projects, our language team consists of local Chinese or remote French only.
 We understand that only native speakers can handle those cultural nuances behind the words and expressions.

 When we translate, we not only focus on the work itself but also the translation style, cooperative membership, and termbase applications.
 That is why we re-assign the finished work to a professional proofreader to identify the above issues.

 To ensure top translation quality, we have to utilize the machine also.
 That is not to say that we are using machine translation but an AI-based corpus database.
 With the help of computers, our Chinese-French translators can choose better options and keep their documents consistent.

 Whether you come to us via Google or from somebody’s suggestion, as long as you are our new customer, we can offer our translation services to you at a good discount.
 Please contact our sales manager to inquire about this privilege.